jackruss/jasper-client/README.md

 ### Configuration

-Currently, the only configuration parameter is the url to the Jasper server itself.
-If you are using basic auth to secure the server, then embed it in the url.
+The client will default to using the REST API that was introduced with Jasper Reports 5.0.
+If you use an older version that only has the SOAP interface, then set the `soap` option to `true`.

+* `url` - URL to the jasper server.
+Embed basic auth in the url if used.
+* `soap` - Set to `true` if you use and old version of Jasper Reports and need to fall back to using the SOAP API, Defaults to `false`

 ```
 var jasper = require('jasper-client');

 var jasperUrl = 'http://user:pass@jasper.myserver.com';

-var jasperClient = jasper({url: jasperUrl});
+var jasperClient = jasper({url: jasperUrl, soap: false});

 ```